 The Operator shall ensure that a waste contractor is engaged to manage commercial wastes.
-The Local Government will provide waste collection services for domestic premises which ensures that the waste from each lot is collected and transported to the Waste Transfer Station at Caboolture landfill.
+The Local Government will provide waste collection services for domestic premises which will ensure that the waste from each lot is collected and transported to the Kelsey Creek Road landfill.

-Waste storage facilities will be provided in accordance with the Best Practice Guidelines for Waste Reception Facilities at Ports, Marinas and Boat Harbours in Australia and New Zealand'.
+Waste storage facilities will be provided in accordance with the 'Best Practice Guidelines for Waste Reception Facilities at Ports, Marinas and Boat Harbours in Australia and New Zealand'.